cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 intended to provide IND-CCA security against such an attacker.
 Traditional KEMs are not.

-Since IND-CCA is the standard security notion for KEMs, all KEMs in wide use have this property.
-This is especially true of PQ KEMs, which were developed after the security definitions for KEMs were better established.

 For traditional algorithms, things are less clear.
 The DHKEM construction in
 {{?RFC9180}} is an IND-CCA KEM based on Diffie-Hellman {{ABH+21}}, but "raw"